Introduction

 "See if Walter can stretch his body across your chest."

-"Now find a body shape that makes it easy for Walter to curl up on your back and rest."
+"Now find a body shape that makes it easy for Walter to curl up

 "Can you help Walter crawl under your chin and over your nose?"